 Harlan Coben

-His novels have been translated into 45 languages and have sold over 75 million copies worldwide.
-Many of his books have been adapted into Netflix Original Drama series, including his popular adaptations of The Stranger, The Innocent, Gone for Good, and The Woods.
-His latest adaptation, Stay Close, premiered on December 31, 2021, starring Cush Jumbo, James Nesbitt, and Richard Armitage.
+Coben has achieved significant acclaim, being the first author to win an Edgar Award, a Shamus Award, and an Anthony Award.
+His works have been translated into 46 languages and have sold over 90 million copies worldwide.
+Furthermore, twelve of his novels have been adapted for film and television, with several being developed into Netflix Original Drama series, including The Stranger, The Innocent, Gone for Good, and The Woods.
+His latest adaptation for Netflix, Stay Close, premiered on December 31, 2021, starring Cush Jumbo, James Nesbitt, and Richard Armitage.

 Are you sure you want to delete this?